RhonPhiri/nah/README.md

 # TODOS

-[ ] Implement the methods for the delegates and information parsers
+[x] Implement the methods for the delegates and information parsers

-[ ] Implement clean architecture and SOT for the app shell
+[-] Implement clean architecture and SOT for the app shell